Timinator2000/techio-algo-x/10 - your turn/02 - no spoon 2.md

 # Your Goal

 Using only problem-space reduction logic, no backtracking at all, you can solve test cases 1 – 8 and 10.
 To solve all the test cases with Algorithm X, you will need to use some pre-backtracking logic to shrink the size of the problem you give to Algorithm X.

+# Solving Logic Puzzles Logically

+Many __Hashiwokakero (There is No Spoon - Episode 2)__ puzzles can be solved without making any guesses.
+Click [here](solving-with-logic-only) to see my progress toward solving as many logic puzzles as possible, strictly with logic, no guessing.